simonambridge/Oracle_to_Cassandra/README.md

 <h3>Query 3: Query All Jobs, And Employees By Job</h3>
-The second part of the requirement was to be able to optionally return Employees by Job</h3>
+The second part of this requirement was to be able to optionally return Employees by Job</h3>
 With the techniques described above you should now be able to have a go at doing the same thing yourself with the Jobs and Employees tables.

 <h3>Query 4: Query All Managers, And Employees By Manager</h3>
-The second part of the requirement was to be able to optionally return employees by manager.
 If you're a real over-achiever why not have a go at using the Manager column in the Employees table :)
+The second part of this requirement was to be able to optionally return employees by manager.